TomatenKuchenDEV/docs/docs/serverstats.md

 Those options can also be used for the `stats` command.
 The command also generates an URL for easier sharing.

-## General settings
+## Settings {#settings}

-### Visibility
+### Visibility {#visibility}

-You change change the visibility of the statistics.
+You can change the visibility of the statistics.
 You can choose from "Public", "Only Members" (only server members) and "Disabled".

-Note that "Only Members" and "Disabled" will disable tracking of message statistics (amount of messages & of active chatters).
+Note that "Only Members" and "Disabled" will disable tracking of message statistics (amount of messages & active chatters).

 ### Excluded channels